STAT545-UBC-hw-2018-19/hw09-rasiimwe/trump_words.md

 ![](trump_words_files/figure-markdown_github/unnamed-chunk-3-1.png)

 Above is a word cloud that shows the most common words in the trump tweets data set.
-In previous work I look out for common words with certain pertterns.
+In previous work I looked out for common words with certain patterns.
 Here, I would like to **take any dataset and see which words appear commonest.**

 ### Representation 2